chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 #### Delineating Habitat in Restricted Areas and Open to Fishing

-The depth range of habitat for copper and quillback rockfish was between shore to 100 m, covering the primary depth distribution of both stocks observed in the CDFW ROV survey (Budrick, Ryley and Prall 2020) or noted in Love et al. (2002).
+The depth range of habitat for copper and quillback rockfish was between shore to 100 m, covering the primary depth distribution of both stocks observed in the CDFW ROV survey [@budrick_methods_2019] or noted in Love et al. [-@love_rockfishes_2002].
 The latitudinal range was set from the California/Mexican border to the California/Oregon border (42$^\circ$ N. lat.), which was stratified north and south Point Conception (34$^\circ$ 27' N. lat.).
 Quillback rockfish are relatively rare south of Point Conception, thus only estimates for the area north of Point Conception are pertinent to this stock, while copper rockfish are found in both areas.

 The distribution and area of rocky reef habitat within a species range was delineated in ArcGIS Pro (2.6) by extracting specific values from a 10 m bathymetric raster based on species depth and latitudinal ranges.
 The resulting raster layer was converted into a shapefile and merged with a coastal boundary of California to account for gaps in the bathymetric raster.
 Hard habitat within the species range was identified and isolated using the intersect tool to create species range shapefile.
 This process was repeated to identify overlapping coverage between the species range and hard substrate, as well as intersecting the species range with a combination of different types of regulatory boundaries.

-The area of the resulting shapefiles were calculated in GIS and exported into tables using Python script.
+The areas of the resulting shapefiles were calculated in GIS and exported into tables using Python script.
 The combination of area closures in a given year were overlayed on the habitat maps, with the area in MPAs and CCAs extracted first, then the habitat in the remaining RCAs estimated.
 The residual habitat still open to fishing after accounting for the closed areas was then estimated.
 The area of rocky reef habitat closed to fishing within a species range was converted to a percentage of the total habitat.
 This process for identifying overlapping boundaries and calculating areas were scripted in Python to reduce the possibility of human error.

 #### Examination of bottom type coverage relative to habitat